makenowjust/govm/README.md

 ##License

-This software is released under the MIT License, see LICENSE.
+This software is released under the MIT License, see LICENSE or <http://makenowjust.github.io/license/mit?2014-2015>.